-Services, support services and trading accounts are debited with the following amounts to record the cost of holding non-current assets during the year:
+Services, support services and trading accounts are debited with the following amounts to record the cost of holding noncurrent assets during the year:

-- depreciation attributable to the assets used by the relevant service - revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off - · amortisation of intangible fixed assets attributable to the service.
+· depreciation attributable to the assets used by the relevant service

+• revaluation and impairment losses on assets used by the service where there are no accumulated gains in the Revaluation Reserve against which the losses can be written off vi.
+Employee Benefits

+• amortisation of intangible fixed assets attributable to the service.